An alternative description of symmetric monoidal categories, and symmetric 2-groups

 The commutativity of (\ref{eq22}) follows from the commutative diagram { }

 where we have already used the normalization axiom (acc3) to write the appropriate identity morphisms instead of $b(y,1,1,t)$, $b(z,1,1,t)$ and $b(1,1,1,t)$ in the middle hexagon.
-In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2) commute by the unital axioms (acc2) and the functoriality of the product, and the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $z=t=y'=z'=1$ and $x'=z$, $t'=t$.
-After cancelling several left and right unitors using the functoriality of the product, the outer diagram indeed coincides with (\ref{eq22}). \end{proof}
+In this diagram, the subdiagrams labeled (N) are naturality squares, those labeled (2) commute by the unital axioms (acc2) and the functoriality of the product, and the subdiagram labeled (1) commutes by the $4\times 4$ axiom (acc1) with $z=t=y'=z'=1$, $x'=z$, and $t'=t$.
+Once more, using the functoriality of the product, it is easy to check that several left and right unitors cancel each other, so that the outer diagram indeed coincides with (\ref{eq22}). \end{proof}

 \begin{definition} Given two AC-categories $\CC=(\Cc,\cdot,1,b,l,r)$ and $\CC'=(\Cc',\cdot',1',b',l',r')$, an {\em AC-functor} from $\CC$ to $\CC'$ is a triple $\FF=(F,F_2,F_1)$ consisting of: \begin{itemize} \item a functor $F:\Cc\to\Cc'$; \item natural isomorphisms $F_2(x,y):FxFy\to F(xy)$ for every objects $x,y$ in $\Cc$; \item an isomorphism $F_1:1'\to F1$ \end{itemize} (for short, the $\cdot$ between objects is omitted).
 Moreover, these data must satisfy the following axioms (the product of morphisms is denoted by $\cdot$ in both AC-categories): \begin{itemize} \item[{\rm (acf1)}] for every objects $x,y,z,t$ in $\Cc$ the following diagram commutes: { } \item[{\rm (acf2)}] for ever object $x$ in $\Cc$ the following diagrams commute: { } \end{itemize} $\FF$ called a {\em unital AC-functor} when $F_1$ is the identity (in particular, $F1=1'$), and a {\em strict AC-functor} when it is unital and $F_2(x,y)$ is the identity for every objects $x,y$ in $\Cc$ (in particular, $F$ preserves the product on the nose). \end{definition}